The Ashes: Jack Leach ruled out of series for England with lower back stress fracture

 Parkinson came in as a concussion substitute for Leach in the Lord's Test against New Zealand last summer but the Lancashire leg-spinner has seemingly since fallen down the pecking order, being loaned to Durham earlier this season.

-Nottinghamshire's left-arm spinner Liam Patterson-White could also come into contention as a more like-for-like replacement for Leach.
+Hampshire left-arm spinner Liam Dawson and Nottinghamshire counterpart Liam Patterson-White could also come into contention as a more like-for-like replacements for Leach.

-"This is a massive blow for England because their plans were centred around Jack Leach, who has been bowling superbly well over the last winter," Panesar told Sky Sports News.
-"And he's been absolutely brilliant under the leadership of Brendon McCullum and Ben Stokes.
+"This is a massive blow for England because their plans were centred around Leach, who has been bowling superbly well over the last winter.
+He's been absolutely brilliant under the leadership of Brendon McCullum and Ben Stokes.

+"They may just change the pitch conditions, go with slightly greener surfaces where all the England fast bowlers, especially the seam bowlers, are in the game throughout the whole Test match.

-"I think I may go with Rehan Ahmed, that leg-spin option, and we have got Joe Root to bowl off-spin.
-We've seen what he's able to do as an attacking cricketer.
-It's going to be massive, it's vital for England to have a spinner that is ready, especially in the back end of Test matches where the pitch will turn nice and will come into the game a lot more.
+"I think I may go with Rehan Ahmed, that leg-spin option, and we have got Root to bowl off-spin.
+It's vital for England to have a spinner that is ready, especially in the back end of Test matches where the pitch will turn.

-"England were thinking about Jack Leach being that sort of guy who controlled one side of wicket and then the other side the bowlers can kind of rotate and be a bit more attacking - and then they've got Mark Wood, who can provide that pace in the first Test.
+"England were thinking about Leach being that sort of guy who controlled one side of wicket and then the other side the bowlers can kind of rotate and be a bit more attacking.

-"I am available.
+"I am available!
 As an outside bet, I reckon that's 10,000-1 probably!
-I'm still sort of bowling and still playing around and yeah, if the opportunity came.
-I'll be ready for it."
+I'm still sort of bowling and still playing around.
+If the opportunity came, I'll be ready for it."